 workspaceName: my-aml-workspace

-Connect to Azure Files with account keys
+Connect to Azure Files for shared storage

 import * as pulumi from "@pulumi/pulumi";